IT Sales Development Representative

 London Bridge, London

-We are working with a fantastic and fast-scaling IT services company who are shaking things up in the managed services space.
-They partner with high-growth businesses who need smart, scalable IT.
-From cloud migrations to cybersecurity.
+We are working with a fast-scaling IT services company that is shaking up the managed services space.
+They partner with high-growth businesses who need smart, scalable IT solutions - from cloud migrations to cybersecurity.

 The Role